syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRangeSlider/Labels-Customization.md

 ---
 layout: post
 title: Label Support for Syncfusion® RangeSlider control for Xamarin.iOS
-description: This section provides the details about how to set label and their positions in RangeSlider control for Xamarin.iOS
+description: This section provides details about how to set labels and their positions in RangeSlider control for Xamarin.iOS
 platform: xamarin.ios
 control: RangeSlider
 documentation: ug
 ---

-# Customization labels
+# Label Customization

-SfRangeSlider provides option to show or hide the label and position customization.
+SfRangeSlider provides options to show or hide labels and customize their positions.

 ## Show Value Label

-This property allows us to display labels for the ticks.
-When it sets to true, it displays the label for all the ticks based on the `ValuePlacement` property.
+This property allows you to display labels for the ticks.
+When it is set to `true`, it displays the label for all the ticks based on the `ValuePlacement` property.

-N> The default value of the `ShowValueLabel` property is false.
+> **Note:** The default value of the `ShowValueLabel` property is `false`.

 {% tabs %}